 The Andromeda 2020 costs $1099 USD, not a small cost, but very welcome in the sea of modern flagships costing multiples more.
 You can read more about it and treat yourself to a set on Campfire Audio.

-I would like to thank Pawel and Emil from Lime Ears very much for their quick communication and for providing me with the Pneuma for the purpose of review.
+I would like to thank Caleb from Campfire Audio very much for his quick communication and for providing me with the Andromeda 2020 for the purpose of review.
 All words are my own and there is no monetary incentive for a positive review.
 Despite receiving the earphones free of cost, I will attempt to be as objective as possible in my evaluation.

 The Pitch –